Parent Information Package

 Weekly Emails

-Families enrolled in camp will receive an email the Thursday prior to the start of the week that includes information on theme days, cabin assignments, and special announcements.
+Families enrolled in camp will receive an email the Thursday prior to the start of the camp session that includes information on theme days, cabin assignments, and special announcements.

 Phone Calls

-During the Spring and Summer, we may call home to chat more about a special program or get to know your child’s needs better.
+During the Spring and Summer, we may call home to get to know your child’s needs better or to update you on events of the day.
 If we do not get in touch with you, we will leave a message and try again later.

 Updating Camper Information